laraish/options/readme.md

 |--------|-------- |
 | string | 'text'  |

 The type of the field.
 Default is 'text'.
+See [Field types](#field-types) for more details.

 ### capability
 | Type   | Default          |